Darth Maul: Legends

+Comics

-ComicsDarth Maul is a 4-issue comics series published by Dark Horse Comics featuring Maul.
+Darth Maul is a 4-issue comics series published by Dark Horse Comics featuring Maul.
 The series is set in the shortly before the Battle of Naboo in Episode I – The Phantom Menace.
 The story follows Maul in his mission to destroy the leadership of the well-feared crime syndicate Black Sun.
 Maul spends his time serving under Darth Sidious, killing countlessly.
 His main target in the series is the leader of Black Sun, some time before Prince Xizor takes command of it.

 Several sources depict Maul returning from the dead in several different forms.
 The story "Resurrection" from Star Wars Tales #9 depicts a cult creating a duplicate of Maul as a replacement for Darth Vader, only for Vader to kill him.
 The story Phantom Menaces in Star Wars Tales #17 (set after Return of the Jedi) depicts Luke Skywalker visiting Maul's home planet of Iridonia in an ambassadorial capacity, where he faces a "solid state hologram" of Maul projected from Maul's salvaged brain as part of a scientist's attempt to recreate Maul as Iridonia's "champion".
 Luke recognizes the disruption that Maul's existence is causing in the Force, and shuts down the life-support systems keeping the brain alive.

 In 2005, Dark Horse Comics published Star Wars: Visionaries, a compilation of non-canonical short comics made by the creators of Revenge of the Sith.
 One story, "Old Wounds", depicts Maul with longer horns on his head, having survived his bisection at Obi-Wan's hands, with his missing bottom half replaced with cybernetic legs, similar to those of General Grievous (and his eventual revival in The Clone Wars).
 He follows Obi-Wan throughout the galaxy, finally tracking him down on Tatooine a few years after the events of Revenge of the Sith.
 Maul taunts Obi-Wan, saying that after he kills him, he will take a toddler-aged Luke Skywalker to his master, Emperor Palpatine.
 Maul plans to kill Vader and resume his rightful place at Palpatine's side.
 He ignites his new double-bladed lightsaber and engages Obi-Wan in a duel, but Obi-Wan again bests him in combat, cutting off his opponent's horns.
 Maul is killed by a blaster bolt to the head from Owen Lars.
 Obi-Wan thanks Owen, and says he will take Maul's body into the desert and burn it.